Kyrd0x/capev2-proxmox-setup/README.md

-# CAPE v2 - Installatio on Proxmox
+# CAPE v2 - Proxmox Installation 2025

 This is ongoing stuff, personnal notes